discrete-notes/discrete-notes.github.io/_posts/2020-10-01-build-certify-1.md

 The idea of self-stabilization is that your algorithm (that is, your set of rules) should be robust enough so that starting from an arbitrary collection of states, you end up with a correct configuration.
-Note that this should for any choice of schedule by the scheduler.
+Note that this should hold for any choice of schedule by the scheduler.
 For example the scheduler can choose that some node will not apply any rule, until it is the only node that can apply a rule (in this case the scheduler is forced to "activate" this node otherwise the computation is stopped).

 The state model is very basic and simple.
-This has a drawback: to be precise algorithms have to be described by long lists of rules, which is often unpleasant.
-But the good thing is that there are not one thousand parameters to consider.
-More precisely, the number of bits of used by the states represents both the "message size" (as the nodes communicate y reading their neighbors states) and the memory of a node (the information it should store for later use).
+This has a drawback: to be precise, algorithms have to be described by long lists of rules, which is often unpleasant to write and read.
+A good thing is that the number of bits of used by the states represents both the "message size" (as the nodes communicate y reading their neighbors states) and the memory of a node (the information it should store for later use).

 At the end there are basically two measures of complexity: the time before convergence and the space used to encode states.
-Only the later

 ## Silent stabilization and certification